ttoss/ttoss/README.md

 If everything goes well, you should see the Storybook running in your browser.

 ## FAQ

+### Why doesn't packages/config have a `build` script?

+It doesn't have a `build` script because its build cannot be done at the same time as the other packages.
+The others packages uses [`@ttoss/config` package](https://ttoss.dev/docs/modules/packages/config/) on their configuration files.
+As `build` command on [`turbo.json`](https://github.com/ttoss/ttoss/blob/main/turbo.json) is executed in parallel, it may happen that the other packages are built before `@ttoss/config` package, which would cause an error because the other packages would try to use `@ttoss/config` package before it was built.

 ### Do I need to build packages before importing them?